 When all the initial procedures have been completed you will be taken to your wing.
 It is likely, but not certain, that you will be taken to an “induction wing” where all new prisoners spend the first week or two of their sentence.
+The prison is midful of the Covid19 risk a new inmate may bring, and you will be held with other new prisoners as a type of “quarantine”, which in prison terminoligy is called “cohorting”.
 You will be escorted by a prison officer to your wing and handed over to the wing staff.
 These wing officers will show you to your cell and will introduce you to your cellmate.
 You will be given the bare minimum of bedding, blankets and pillow, a plastic plate mug and cutlery along with an issue of prison clothing.
 The wing officer will then lock you in the cell leave you to your own devises.

 The issue of prison clothing you will be given is just the basics of 3-4 pair of socks, 3-4 pants, 2 jogging bottom and tops and 3-4 tee shirts.
 These clothes are exchanged on a one for one basis each week and many (most) prisoners either have their own clothes brought in or buy their own clothing whilst in prison.
 The rules on this vary from prison to prison and are explained on the individual prison pages.